There are four types of applications you can fill out to become registered or change your registration status:

 How to apply

-Note: If you need to write a registration exam, you will be able to indicate your intention to write from the member portal.
+Note: If you need to write a registration exam, you will be able to access the intent to write form in the member portal.

 A practitioner who graduated within 12 months from an approved education program (Alberta educator)